vuejs/docs/src/api/sfc-script-setup.md

 # SFC `<script setup>`

-`<script setup>` is a compile-time syntacitc sugar for using [Composition API](https://v3.vuejs.org/api/composition-api.html) inside Single File Components (SFCs).
+`<script setup>` is a compile-time syntactic sugar for using [Composition API](https://v3.vuejs.org/api/composition-api.html) inside Single File Components (SFCs).
 It is the recommended syntax if you are using both SFCs and Composition API.
 It provides a number of advantages over the normal `<script>` syntax:

 - More succinct code with less boilerplate
 - Ability to declare props and emitted events using pure TypeScript